pendragons-code/api.senghong.xyz/README.md

 TLDR: If your `docs/category here` is not working, try restarting the thing first.
 If the issue still persists, consider making an issue!

+# Getting other files

+Due to the fact that I cannot upload the rockyou file, you are going to have to download the file and move it to `./assets`.

 # encoding and decoding
 I decided to put a cap on that as I did not want to get spammed with riduclously hard to encode or decode requests and causing the site to crash.
 I might bump the limit up in the future tho.